Mary Astor: Custody case

-Dr. Franklyn Thorpe divorced Astor in April 1935.
+Thorpe divorced Astor in April 1935.
 A custody battle over their four-year-old daughter, Marylyn, drew press attention to Astor in 1936.
 Astor's diary was never formally offered as evidence during the trial, but Thorpe and his lawyers constantly referred to it, and its notoriety grew.
 Astor admitted that the diary existed and that she had documented her affair with Kaufman, but maintained that many of the parts that had been referred to were forgeries, following the theft of the diary from her desk.
 The diary was deemed inadmissible as a mutilated document because Thorpe had removed pages referring to himself and had fabricated content.
 The trial judge, Goodwin J. Knight, ordered it sealed and impounded.
-Florabel Muir, then with the New York Daily News is known to have invented fabricated diary passages in her articles.
-Interestingly, the plot in a 1934 Perry Mason film in which Astor had recently co-starred, The Case of the Howling Dog, featured an attempt to access the incriminating diary kept by a woman suspect in a murder case who was having an affair with her married boss.
+Florabel Muir, then with the New York Daily News, is known to have invented fabricated diary passages in her articles.

 News of the diary became public when Astor's role in Dodsworth (1936), as Edith Cortwright, was beginning to be filmed.
-Producer Samuel Goldwyn was urged to fire her, as her contract included a morality clause, but Goldwyn refused.
+Producer Samuel Goldwyn was urged to fire her because her contract included a morals clause.
+Goldwyn refused.
 With Walter Huston in the title role, Dodsworth received rave reviews on release, and the public's acceptance assured the studios that casting Astor remained a viable proposition.
-Ultimately, the scandals caused minimal harm to Astor's career, which was actually revitalized because of the custody fight and the publicity it generated.
+Ultimately, the scandal caused minimal harm to Astor's career, which was actually revitalized because of the custody fight and the publicity it generated.

-In 1952, by court order, Astor's diary was removed from the bank vault where it had been sequestered for 16 years and destroyed.
+In 1952, by court order, Astor's diary was removed from the bank vault where it had been sequestered for 16 years, and was destroyed.